 6. Are jurors compensated?

 Starke County provides .40 cents per mile for each round trip made from the juror’s residence to the courthouse as reimbursement for transportation costs.
-There is no need to keep track of your mileage.
+Parking around the Courthouse is free.

 8. What about issues related to the juror’s employment?

 Indiana State law prohibits an employer from subjecting an employee to penalties or termination of employment due to jury service- so long as the employee notifies the employer upon receipt of the jury summons.
 The question of salary and wages is a matter to be addressed between the juror and the employer.